ChiaHaoChangTw/WordsWithFriends/README.md

 # WordsWithFriends
+This console-based program finds all possible words from rack of scrabble tiles to help player decide move.

 ## AnagramDictionary
 Use hash map to store anagrams because get operations can be done in O(1) time complexity.